 If your plants are taller then 4 or 5 inches and you know a hard frost is coming, you could add some extra mulch to get through the cold spell.
 Just be sure to clear it away when the weather gets warm and the days start to get longer.
 Allowing the garlic plant to get all the sunshine it can while the days are still short.

-Sometimes we have to clear away excess mulch that is depriving the garlic plant from sunshine.
+Sometimes you may need to clear away excess mulch that is depriving the garlic plant from sunshine.
 Gently pull away the mulch exposing the top of the plant, leaving the dirt, and base of plant covered with mulch.
 Often the garlic plant could be yellowish from not seeing the sun.
 It will turn to green as soon as the sun shines on it.

 Susanville on Valentines Day